 - Occasionally, meet with the GBC Steering Committee.

 The poet must be a member of Democrats Abroad and a member of the GBC.
-Anyone who supports universal, unconditional human rights can join the GBC.Read more
+Any member of Democrats Abroad who supports universal, unconditional human rights can join the GBC.Read more

 It is really important for everyone to read the Mueller Report.
 Although the report is redacted, there is more than enough information to understand what happened.